David Sale

-David Sale (born 1942)is an English-born author, television screenwriter, playwright, producer, director, actor and journalist.
-He emigrated to Australia in 1950, and has contributed to many TV drama series, and provided special material for Australian entertainers.
+David Sale (born 1932) is an English-born author, television screenwriter, playwright, producer, director, actor and journalist.
+He emigrated to Australia age 18, in 1950, and has contributed to many TV drama series, and provided special material for Australian entertainers.

 Biography

 Early life

-Sale was born as Ernest Swindells in Manchester, England in 1942 to an aircraft factory worker and his wife Lucy, (he even named the popular Number 96 character of Lucy Sutcliffe, played by Elisabeth Kirkby, after his mother) he grew up in Manchester during the years of World War II, before taking to professional writing under the pseudonym of David Sale.
+Sale was born as Ernest Swindells in Manchester, England in 1932 to an aircraft factory worker and his wife Lucy, (he even named the popular Number 96 character of Lucy Sutcliffe, played by Elisabeth Kirkby, after his mother) he grew up in Manchester during the years of World War II, before taking to professional writing under the pseudonym of David Sale.